Income Insights: Understanding Itemized Deductions

 Expenses such as casualty and theft losses (subject to certain limits), gambling losses, and federal tax paid on income in respect to decedent and several other categories may also be deducted.

 Taxpayers should closely track all deductible expenses and understand how they compare with the standard deduction.
 Taxpayers on the cusp of itemizing may benefit from bunching deductible expenses together in order to maximize their tax benefit.
+Note that beginning in tax year 2026, O3B will limit the tax benefit of itemized deductions to 35 cents for every $1 deducted, which means that taxpayers in the 37% tax bracket won’t get the full benefit of their itemized deductions.

 Allspring Global Investments does not provide accounting, legal, or tax advice or investment recommendations.
 Any tax or legal information on this page is merely a summary of our understanding and interpretations of some of the current income tax regulations and is not exhaustive.
 Investors should consult their tax advisor or legal counsel for advice and information concerning their particular situation.